Table of Contents

 7. Ask for Feedback

-One of the best ways to evaluate and improve your interviewing skills is to ask for candidate feedback.
+One of the best ways to evaluate and improve your interview techniques as an employer is to ask for candidate feedback.
 It doesn’t have to happen in person or on Zoom; you can follow up with an informal email or survey.

 Does Interview Attire Matter?